Evin Incir

-Evin Incir (born 15 June 1984) is a Swedish politician of Kurdish descent for the Swedish Social Democratic Party.
-She was voted into the European Parliament in 2019.
+Evin Incir (born 15 June 1984) is a Swedish politician of Kurdish descent for the Swedish Social Democratic Party who has been serving as a Member of the European Parliament since the 2019 European elections.

 Political career

-Born on 15 June 1984 in Diyarbakir, Turkey, Incir has been serving on the Committee on Civil Liberties, Justice and Home Affairs since 2019.
+Incir was born on 15 June 1984 in Diyarbakır, Turkey.
+She has been serving on the Committee on Civil Liberties, Justice and Home Affairs since 2019.

 In addition to her committee assignments, Incir has been part of the Parliament's delegations to the EU-Turkey Joint Parliamentary Committee since 2019 and to the Euro-Mediterranean Parliamentary Assembly since 2021.
 She is also a member of the European Parliament Anti-Racism and Diversity Intergroup, the European Parliament Intergroup on LGBT Rights, the European Parliament Intergroup on Trade Unions and the European Parliament Intergroup on Western Sahara.

+In 2023, Incir – together with Malin Björk and Samira Rafaela – alleged in a letter to the President of the European Parliament Roberta Metsola their fellow MEPs Anders Vistisen, Isabella Adinolfi and Cristian Terheș breached Parliament’s rules on offensive language during a debate on the ratification of the 2011 Istanbul convention against gender-based violence and urged Metsola to investigate.

 Recognition

 In December 2020, Incir received the Best Newcomer award at The Parliament Magazines annual MEP Awards.

-In June 2022 Incir won the award for diversity, inclusion and social impact at The Parliament Magazines annual MEP Awards.
+In June 2022, Incir won the award for diversity, inclusion and social impact at The Parliament Magazines annual MEP Awards.